Mixed-Use Condominium Developments: How to Structure, Negotiate, and Draft Documents

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel with a review of critical legal challenges and approaches for structuring documents for condominiums and other common interest regimes in mixed-use projects.
+This CLE course will provide counsel with a review of critical legal challenges and approaches for structuring documents for condominiums and other common interest regimes in mixed-use projects.
 The panel will discuss difficult legal issues involved in the governance of these projects.

 - Condominium regimes: benefits and risks